 Alas, too few of those replies were ever made.
 But there can be no doubt that Bill’s work was done.
 He did more than his share.

 From the moment he was politicized by being thrown in jail for “vagrancy” – otherwise known as the crime of being native and walking down an alley at night – and discovered that most of his contemporaries were in there too, young native men, he never rested again.
 He saw the whole picture and understood himself.
 It all made sense: the 6 year old school girls who called him and his brother dirty little Indians; the school principal that refused to allow him to complete his grade 12; the employers that took advantage of his energy and talent; the shocking contrast between the appearance of Indian Reserves and non-native communities.
-The revelation provided by meeting all those other young fellows in prison inspired a lifetime as a freedom fighter.
+The revelation provided by meeting all those other young fellows in prison inspired the transition from 'the outsider,' to 'the freedom fighter.'

 A question is raised by the fact that Bill felt his work is not complete.
 It’s obviously not done: the prisons are still full of young native men; the foster care system is full of native children; the land is subsumed by a steady stream of newcomers, exporting the natural wealth of the Indigenous nations across the globe, and leaving no power of decision for the Original Inhabitants and little if any benefit by it.
 This unresolved problem was never Bill’s alone.